All about Ayurveda & Medicinal Plants

 Plant Description:-

-Indian beech tree tropical tree which grow up to the height of 25 m., it is s many-branched tree and spread as a large canopy.
-It is semi-deciduous and leaves are dark green, soft, shiny and ovate at the end, flowers are clusters of white, purple or pink flowers blossoming almost throughout the year, the pods are thick-walled, smooth and flattened.
-The pods contained one or two beans colored in brownish-red seeds, it has a straight or crooked trunk is smooth, grayish brown bark.
+Indian beech tree tropical tree which grows up to the height of 25 m., it is s many-branched tree and spread as a large canopy.
+It is semi-deciduous and its leaves are dark green, soft, shiny and ovate at the end, flowers are clusters of white, purple or pink flowers blossoming almost throughout the year, the pods are thick-walled, smooth and flattened.
+The pods contained one or two beans colored in brownish-red seeds, it has a straight or crooked trunk is smooth, grayish-brown bark.

 Leaf Arrangement